mrossini-ethz/physical-quantities/README.md

 You can use the standard composing function `complement` where necessary.
 The above example could be rewritten to read
 ```
-(define-unit tonne :def (1000 kilogram) :prefix-test (prefix-range 10 3 nil))
+(define-unit "tonne" :def (1000 "kilogram") :prefix-test (prefix-range 10 3 nil))
 ```

 ## Defining prefixes
 Prefixes can be defined by using the `(define-unit-prefix ...)` macro:
 ```
-(define-unit-prefix giga 9 :abbrev g)
+(define-unit-prefix "giga" 9 :abbrev "G")
-(define-unit-prefix gibi 3 :abbrev gi :base 1024)
+(define-unit-prefix "gibi" 3 :abbrev "Gi" :base 1024)
 ```
 The full name is specified first, followed by the power.
 Keyword parameters allow the definition of the base (defaults to 10) and abbreviation.
 In this example, `giga` is equivalent to 10^9 and `gibi` to 1024^3.

 You must define prefixes before defining the units that use them.

 ## Standard units and prefixes
 When calling the function `(define-si-units &optional clear-existing-units)`, the SI units will be automatically defined.
 More sets may be available in the future.
-Note that the unit prefix abbreviation for `mega` is `meg` because it would otherwise conflict with `milli`.

 ## Local namespaces
 Several unit and prefix definitions can be used in a program by locally defining them.
 This can be done with the `(with-local-units ...)` and `(with-saved-units ...`) macros.
 The former completely clears the outside units and prefixes until control leaves the form.
 The latter makes a copy of all the unit definitions such that they can be changed within the body of the form without affecting the outisde definitions.